 At the 1998 NFL Draft, Manning was the first overall pick of the Indianapolis Colts.
 His time in professional football is where he would earn most of his money and fame.
-As the only five-time NFL MVP Award winner in league history and two-time Super Bowl champion, Manning played 14 seasons for the Colts where he had a total salary of over $161 million.
-He finished out his career with the Denver Broncos, playing with them for four seasons and earning another $87 million in salary.
+As the only five-time NFL MVP Award winner in league history and two-time Super Bowl champion, Manning played 14 seasons for the Colts, where he collected a total salary of over $171 million.
+He defeated the Chicago Bears in a thrilling Super Bowl victory to conclude the 2006 season.

-Over the course of his entire football career, he not only became the NFL's all-time leader in passing touchdowns, passing yards, and Pro Bowls, but is the highest-paid NFL player in history with career earnings of $248,732,000 in 18 seasons, according to Spotrac.
+Over the course of his entire football career, the American football quarterback not only became the NFL's all-time leader in passing touchdowns, passing yards and Pro Bowls (He was later passed by the ageless Brady), but at one point was the highest-paid NFL player in NFL history with career earnings of $248,732,000 in 18 seasons, according to Spotrac.